sanonone/kektordb/README.md

 These are the highest priority features and improvements planned for upcoming releases:

+*   **Memory & CPU Optimization for Search:** Profiling has identified two key areas for improvement during graph traversal.
+Future work will focus on:
+    1.  **Reducing GC Pressure:** Minimizing temporary memory allocations by implementing memory reuse patterns for data structures like priority queues.
+    2.  **Optimizing Visited Node Tracking:** Replacing the current `map`-based tracking, which shows overhead in CPU profiling, with a more direct and efficient data structure like a bitset.
 *   **Enhanced KV Store:** Expanding the simple key-value store into a more feature-rich component with support for advanced data types and transactions.
 *   **gRPC API:** Introducing a gRPC interface alongside REST for high-performance, low-latency communication in microservice environments.
 *   **Stability and Hardening:** A development cycle dedicated to improving the overall robustness of the database.
 This will involve extensive testing, refining error handling, and ensuring transactional consistency for critical operations.